terrastruct/byelinear/README.md

 Now you can restart.

+In fact I now realize you might also end up with duplicate issues if say the request to add your issue to a project fails.
+Or to create a comment. to-github's retry loop is around recreating the issue again and redoing everything instead of around every individual API request.

-In the future to-github could be improved to allow seamless resumption by storing state about each successfully completed operation in the state.json instead of just the issue as a whole.
+In the future to-github should be improved to allow seamless resumption by storing state about each successfully completed operation in the state.json instead of just the issue as a whole.